Skip to main content

 Pagination Bootstrap view names

-Low impact The internal pagination view names for Bootstrap 3 have been made explicit:
+Impact: low The internal pagination view names for the Bootstrap 3 defaults are now explicit.

 // Laravel <= 12.x